teleprint-me/float_is_close.c/README.md

-# float-is-close.c
+# float_is_close.c
 **Compare floating-point numbers with a given tolerance in C**

 ## Overview
-`float-is-close.c` is a C library designed to accurately compare floating-point numbers with a configurable tolerance.
+`float_is_close.c` is a C library designed to accurately compare floating-point numbers with a configurable tolerance.
 It provides functions to compare both single-precision and double-precision floating-point numbers.
 This library is intended to be lightweight, efficient, and easy to integrate into existing C projects.

 ## Directory Structure
 ```plaintext